HarvardURC/LineFollower/build_directions.md

 ![circuit schematic]
 (https://github.com/HarvardURC/LineFollower/blob/master/IMG_2298.JPG)

-MAY THE BEST ROBOT WIN!
+MAY THE BEST ROBOT WIN! (there is no prize - only glory)